d12frosted/elpa-mirror/gnu/denote-readme.txt

 ..
 7. Rename a file by adding or removing a title interactively
 ..
 8. Rename a file by adding or removing keywords interactively
 ..
 9. Rename a file by adding or removing a signature interactively
 ..
+10. Find duplicate identifiers and put them in a Dired buffer
-10. Faces used by rename commands
+..
+11. Faces used by rename commands
 5. The file-naming scheme
 ..
 1. Change the order of file name components
 ..
 2. Sluggification of file name components
 ..
-3. User-defined sluggification of file name components
+3. User-defined sluggification of file name components .....
+1. Custom sluggification to remove non-ASCII characters
 ..
 4. Features of the file-naming scheme for searching or filtering
 6. Front matter
 ..
 1. Change the front matter format